newmediapilot/nmp-workspacer/README.md

    - The script will fetch a list of repositories associated with your GitHub account.

 4. **Prompts for Repository Selection**.
    - You will be asked to select which repositories to clone.
-You can select multiple repositories or choose none.
+You can select multiple repositories.

 5. **Clones the Selected Repositories**.
    - The repositories will be cloned into the `packages/` directory.
 If a repository already exists, it will be updated with `git fetch` and `git pull` to ensure the latest version.